Effects of spatially localised pressure gradient histories on recovery of turbulent boundary layers: Conclusion

-This study experimentally examined the recovery of TBLs from PGH effects using hot-wire anemometry, with measurements taken downstream of an FAPG sequence to assess the influence of history on flow behaviour.
-Comparative analysis was carried out with data at $Re_\tau \approx 2000$, $3000$, and $5500$ where the local $\beta$ was approximately $1.72$, $0.57$, and $-0.04$, respectively.
-A $Re_\tau \approx 2000$ was at a location closest to the PG source and $Re_\tau \approx 5500$ furthest downstream.
-At each of these matched $Re_\tau$ and $\beta$ conditions, the TBL was subjected to three PGH strengths -- weak, mild, and strong -- and the results were compared against canonical ZPG datasets.
+This study experimentally examined the \emph{recovery} of TBLs from PGH effects further downstream after the local PG \emph{relaxes}, using hot-wire anemometry downstream of a spatially impulsive FAPG sequence to assess the influence of history on flow behaviour.
+Comparative analysis was carried out with data at $Re_\tau \approx 2300$, $3000$, and $5500$ where the local $\beta$ was approximately matched at $1.74$, $0.57$, and $-0.06$, respectively.
+The $Re_\tau \approx 2300$ group corresponds to the location closest to the impulsive PG, whereas $Re_\tau \approx 5500$ corresponds to the furthest downstream location.
+At each of these matched $Re_\tau$ and $\beta$ groups, the TBL was subjected to three PGH strengths -- weak, mild, and strong -- characterised by $\upDelta\beta$ and the results were compared against canonical ZPG TBL datasets.
+Some of the key findings are:

-The mean velocity profiles, $U^+$, showed that the investigated PGH strongly affects the wake, with stronger PGH strength producing a more pronounced wake region.
-The turbulence intensity profiles, $\overline{u^2}^+$, revealed broadband modifications characterised by enhancement of the inner peak, elevation in the logarithmic layer, and the emergence of an outer peak, all of which amplified with increasing PGH strength.
-Downstream, the mean flow gradually recovers toward a ZPG-like state; however, even when the mean velocity appears recovered, turbulence intensity beyond the logarithmic region remains altered.
-Notably, this persistence occurs despite $\beta$ returning to zero, highlighting the importance of understanding the energy containing processes during recovery.